RyanSaloff/hockey-team-stats-app/README.md

 Now that players and goalies can be added to a team, the next stage will involve saving teams and creating tables for the team's statistics.

+## Phase 2 Update
+In this phase, I added the capability to save and load a team.
+Both users stories were added above.